department-of-veterans-affairs/vets-api-pghero/GitHub-Pages-serving-Helm-Charts-for-ArgoCD.md

 # GitHub Pages serving Helm Charts for ArgoCD

-The below mermaid diagram is best viewed in Chrome browser:
+The below mermaid diagram is best viewed in the Chrome browser

 ```mermaid
 graph TD